SRU class partners with local coffee shop owners to create new laboratory experience

 "My brother and I were raised this way; we're really big on giving back to the community that supports you," said Brian McCafferty, who took over and continues to run his father's business, Kenmac Rentals and Sales in Butler.
 "We're all in this together, and it's all about whatever we can do to help that community.
 (This partnership) is a huge opportunity with (the business) in a college town.
 You have the residents and the college students from the same community coming together into this space, and it's just an honor for us to be able to open this place up for that reason."

-The opening date of Rooster's Coffee Bar has not been determined as of April 15, but the beverage menu is available on its website: www.roosterscoffeebar.com.
+The opening date of Rooster's Coffee Bar has not been determined as of April 15.
 Brian McCafferty found a bean roaster for the café's house blend in Austin, Texas, and he has the espresso beans picked out from a vendor he found at a trade show in Seattle six years ago that he assures will "blow your socks off; it's that incredible."
 The food menu will include mostly pastries.

 While future Food and Beverage Operations classes will meet at Rooster's with Bob McCafferty as a co-instructor, only the current students had the unique experience of working with the business just as it starts brewing.